-Cluster 2: Presenting, performing, or producing artistic works to evoke, express, or communicate.
+Cluster 2: Presenting or performing artistic works to evoke, express, or communicate.

 Artistically literate students share their creations with an audience or viewers to evoke, express, or communicate an intended purpose or meaning.
 They recognize choices and make improvements within their own work or performance aligned with their artistic intent.